-- An increase of approximately \$75,000 related primarily to Board related cash and stock compensation as we continue to expand and build our Board of Directors. - An increase of approximately \$24,000 in monthly software-related costs driven by the growth and needs of our business and internal systems. - An increase in Mission Operations Support expense of approximately \$20,000 to approximately \$63,000 compared to approximately \$40,000 in 2023, related to ground support required for tracking and communicating with first satellite.
+- An increase of approximately \$43,000 related primarily to Board related cash and stock compensation as we continue to expand and build our Board of Directors. - An increase of approximately \$140,000 in monthly consulting outside services costs driven by the growth and needs of our business and internal systems. - An increase in Mission Operations Support expense of approximately \$63,000 related to ground support required for tracking and communicating with our first satellite launched in March 2024.